The Best Places to Travel Solo this year

 If you are interested in the hostpots you cannot miss travelling to Uluru in the Northern Territory, the Gold Coast in Queensland and the Barossa Valley in South Australia.

 Read more: This island is Australia’s best kept secret

 I never thought about travelling solo in the Netherlands until I was actually doing it.
 A few years ago my book was translated into Dutch and I was flown to Amsterdam for a book tour around the country.
 I quickly fell in love with Dutch culture, food, the beautiful small towns and the friendly locals.
 To this day, the Netherlands is one of my favourite destinations for solo travel.

-The land of fire and ice, it should come at no surprise that we have named Iceland as one of the best destinations in the world to travel solo.
-Although expensive by any standard, Iceland is a great choice for solo travellers who are interested in the outdoors, epic landscapes and great short day hikes.
-This country is best explored by car so be sure to download your podcasts and new music, there is going to be a lot of time on the road!
+The land of fire and ice, Iceland is a perfect choice for solo travellers.
+Although expensive, Iceland is filled with epic landscapes and short day hikes.
+This country is best explored by car so be sure to download your podcasts and new music!

 Israel & Palestine

-Visiting the Holy Land is a trip that totally changed my perception on history.
-Although there are still ongoing tensions between Israel and Palestine, I decided to visit regardless of the name of the land due to my strong Christian upbringing and interest in visiting holy sites such as Jerusalem, Bethlehem and Nazareth.
-This is a great expedition to take solo if you have a similar interest in religion and I don’t think until you are standing there on the ground you can truly appreciate the history of the modern world.
+Visiting the Holy Land is a trip that totally changed my perception of history.
+Although there are still ongoing tensions between Israel and Palestine, I decided to visit both to gain a better understanding.
+This is a great expedition to take solo if you have an interest in religion.
+Myself as a Christian, I couldn’t believe the ground I was standing on.
+It is truly something else!